The World Wide Web is a vast network of interconnected pages.

 - Pre-existing domain authority (DA) and trust flow (TF)

-- Faster indexing and ranking in Google Search
+- Faster indexing and ranking

 - Using unique hosting providers (SEO hosting)